-Manufacturing PMI in Ireland averaged 53.06 points from 2011 until 2021, reaching an all time high of 59.10 points in December of 2017 and a record low of 36 points in April of 2020.
+Manufacturing PMI in Ireland averaged 53.77 points from 2011 until 2022, reaching an all time high of 64.10 points in May of 2021 and a record low of 36.00 points in April of 2020.
 This page provides the latest reported value for - Ireland Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Ireland Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.
+Ireland Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.